zzhangjii/learning-library/oci-library/Foundational/Identity_Access_Management/IAM_HOL.md

 ![]( img/image015.png)

-   f) yourname@oracle.com lands on the home page.

 **9** -  Verify user permissions

    a) Go to the **Menu** click **Compute** and **Instances**.

-   b) Select compartment OCI-Demo from the left menu, if it's not already selected.
+   b) Try to select any compartment from the left menu.

    c) The message “**You don’t have access to this compartment**” appears.